Hazards Planning Center

 Samantha Medlock

 Samantha Medlock is senior counsel for the House Select Committee on the Climate Crisis, supporting the Committee's work to advance climate science, adaptation, and resilience.
 Sam joined the Committee from a private sector role in climate risk management, insurance, and finance.
 Previously, Sam was senior advisor in the Obama White House, coordinating across the Executive Office of the President and the administration to reduce the risks and costs of climate change and disasters.
-She has more than 25 years of experience in environmental, land use, and disaster law and policy serving states, regional partnerships, and local governments.
-Sam is a Juris Doctor graduate with honors of Vermont Law School and earned a Bachelor of Science summa cum laude from Texas Woman's University.
+Sam is a Juris Doctor graduate with honors from Vermont Law School and earned a Bachelor of Science summa cum laude from Texas Woman's University.
 She served on the Advisory Committee for the Natural Hazards Center at the University of Colorado-Boulder, taught coursework in resilience finance at the University of Cambridge Institute for Sustainability Leadership, and was an Adjunct Professor of Law at the Santa Barbara & Ventura Colleges of Law

 Presenter